freakingeek/tahdig/README.md

 # Tahdig
 See your lunch in your editor
-Created with :heart: and :coffee: by the [Basalam](https://basalam.com/) developers
+Created with :heart: and :coffee: for the [Basalam](https://basalam.com/) developers

 <br />